WitherFlower/MetaC/worklog.md

 - [x] Symbol list
 - [x] Stop using identifiers for definition and assignment
 - [x] Rewrite file generation to use static data structures
-- [ ] Tree Evaluation
-        - [ ] Store actions with # define inside of CTGG
-                requires thinking about he structure of the context
-        - [ ] Test by feeding the grammar into itself
-        - [ ] Figure out what to do with symbols
-        - ...
-- [ ] Makefile for everything

 # 2024-04-04